 - They have a higher fat content – The ketogenic diet is one eating plan that places a lot of emphasis on fat consumption.
 Anyone following this diet plan, especially for weight loss is required to consume high fats, moderate proteins, and very low carbohydrates.
 In fact, your daily macros should consist of 55 to 60 percent fat, 30 to 35 percent protein, and 5 to 10 percent carbohydrates (6).

 According to the Food and Drug Administration, one cup of skinless diced chicken breast only has 4.82 grams of fat while the same serving of skinless diced chicken thigh has 14.5 grams of fat (1, 2).
 From this we can easily see that chicken thighs are better suited for the ketogenic diet.
 If you’d like to further increase your fat content consumption from these thighs, we recommend keeping the skin on and eating it.
-130 grams of skin on roasted thigh meat has 17.9 grams of fat (3).
+1 thigh (130 grams) with the skin on has 17.9 grams of fat (3).